samoshkin/vim-find-files/readme.md

 **Features**:
 - Show matching files in different views: quickfix list (default), new buffer, argument list, custom user-defined view.
 Buffer option is useful, when you want to further edit the file list.
 - Convert between views.
 For example, you can start with a quickfix list to review matches, convert to a buffer to remove some files from a list, and finally convert to the argument list to execute `:grep` command next against it.
-- Open and preview files from the file list buffer using predefined mappings
+- Open and preview files from the file list buffer using predefined mappings.
 - Search relative to the `cwd` or to the current file's directory.
 - Filter any quickfix list to keep unique files only.
 See files with at least one match.
 Useful when you run `:grep` command and want to see list of matched files, instead of individual matches.
 This is similar to running `grep --files-with-matches` in a shell.